-4. Results and Discussion
+Results and discussion

-There is a well-known argument that 80% of the world's data have some kind of location aspect (Franklin and Hane 1992, Williams 1987).
+There is a well-known argument that 80% of the world's data have some kind of location aspect (Williams 1987; Franklin and Hane 1992).
 Hence, spatial data should be used and managed effectively in order to deal with most real-life problems.
 Criteria that affect property prices mostly contain geographic factors as well.
 That is why valuation data should be capable of expressing spatial effects on the price (Clark and Lomax 2018).

 Although the PPD-EPC data has numerous attributes about physical factors, it does not contain locational or environmental features of the property.
 In order to enrich the data and increase prediction accuracy, nominal scores of proximity, terrain, and visibility criteria are included by using GIS analyses.
-After the data enrichment process, R increased by 39% (0.47 to 0.86), RMSE decreased by 49% (198211 to 101847) in global Random Forest model.
+After the data enrichment process, R^2 increased by 39% (0.47-0.86), RMSE decreased by 49% (from 198,211 to 101,847) in global random forest model.
 Creating local regression models resulted in a significant further reduction in prediction error.

-Ensemble Machine Learning methods like XGBoost, LightGBM, Random Forest are widely used for house price prediction.
+Ensemble machine learning methods like XGBoost, LightGBM, random forest are widely used for house price prediction.
 In this study, several regression methods are used on PPD-EPC data for mass property valuation purpose.
-Comparing regression model metrics, Random Forest algorithm had higher accuracy than other approaches.
-Multiple Linear Regression had a moderate performance which was not enough for explaining the complexity of the variables.
-Although the XGBoost, CatBoost and Light-GBM regression models were more accurate than the Linear Regression, they could not compete with the Random Forest algorithm.
-However, comparing the training durations, Random Forest model was the slowest and LightGBM was the fastest model among other regression algorithms.
+Comparing regression model metrics, random forest algorithm had higher accuracy than other approaches.
+Multiple linear regression had a moderate performance which was not enough for explaining the complexity of the variables.
+Although the XGBoost, CatBoost, and LightGBM regression models were more accurate than the linear regression, they could not compete with the random forest algorithm.
+However, comparing the training durations, random forest model was the slowest and LightGBM was the fastest model among other regression algorithms.
 XGBoost, Catboost, and LightGBM are therefore reasonable alternatives in regression analysis since they perform high accuracy in a short training time.

 Local regression analyzes are performed on five different clusters instead of a single global model created for the entire study area.
 The GWR method is frequently used as spatial regression in housing valuation studies.
-However, since this method is a linear regression type, it may be insufficient in modelling nonlinear variables.
-For this reason, an alternative method is developed and ensemble learning regressions like Random Forest, XGBoost, CatBoost, and LightGBM are created in the local clusters.
+However, since this method is a linear regression type, it may be insufficient in modeling nonlinear variables.
+For this reason, an alternative method is developed and ensemble learning regressions like random forest, XGBoost, CatBoost, and LightGBM are created in the local clusters.
 Regression models are trained and tested for each value region and various performance metrics.
-Looking at the results of the clustered regression analysis, it is observed that the local Random Forest algorithm achieved the highest prediction accuracy in all clusters.
+Looking at the results of the clustered regression analysis, it is observed that the local random forest algorithm achieved the highest prediction accuracy in all clusters.